nathanielwendt/Syrup/README.md

   The syrup bottler is a utility that generates your api documentation.
 Simply run the syrup bottler cap from within your /doc or /wiki directory and it will examine all properly formatted SyrupHandlers and generate handlers for each resource type in markdown syntax.

 ## Example
-There is an example under example.py that gives a sample hello, world application implementing the three primary components of syrup as discussed above.
+There is an example under example.py that gives a sample hello world application implementing the three primary components of syrup as discussed above.

 ## Roadmap
 1) Clean up the validators